hexagram30/agent/README.md

 The agent library aims to provide everything needed in-game to:

 * describe the personal attributes (strengths and weaknesses) of sentients
+* describe the beliefs and desires of sentients
-* determine the natural compatibilities of sentients (attraction/aversion)
+* determine the natural compatibilities of sentients (attraction/aversion based upon personality, beliefs, and desires)
-* peovide a means of determining (re)action gradients
+* peovide a means of determining (re)action gradients (depends upon the others as well as intentions)
 * creating and using decision trees
 * creating and using problem solvers